 Here, the baby leads the pace.
 You get real moments to treasure forever: baby sleeping on dad's chest; the 3 of you in the bed; big brother holding the baby while kissing her forehead, or everyone sitting in the living room with your dog by your side.

 If you'd like to remember your baby's first home; feature that nursery that you spend so many months pouring your heart in; have your pet participate, and if natural photos full of raw emotions and feelings draw you, then lifestyle is what you're looking for.

 I totally get where you're coming from.
 When I had my kids, I wanted to have both types of memories, the studio posed and the natural ones.
 That's how my personal photography approach was born.

-My newborn style is a hybrid, a combination of lifestyle and posed newborn photography.
+In 2020, my newborn style is a hybrid, a combination of lifestyle and posed newborn photography.
 I'll bring my studio to you and, yes, I take everything with me (all sort of props to choose from like bean bag, headbands, swaddles, baskets, backdrops).
 It's the best of both worlds; you'll get memories of the baby posing like an angel on a cute basket and also memories of your baby sleeping in Dad's chest.

 I love to provide this comprehensive experience to my newborn clients, no compromise.
 You get the best of both experiences in the comfort of your home.
 It's my delight to be able to give you the studio-like memories and the real-life ones capturing emotion and connection.